ozontech/kelp/README.md

 ## Installation

-1. Make sure that you are using **Android Studio Hedgehog 2023.1.1** or later
+1. Make sure that you are using **Android Studio Iguana 2023.2.1 RC 1** or later
 2. Download the [latest release](https://github.com/ozontech/kelp/releases/latest) and install it manually using
 <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>
 3. _(Optional)_ If you want to notify developers about the need to install this plugin,